mmanasi37/sevispas-dts26/README.md

 # MIJOE — Financial Track

-MIJOE is a microfinance platform powered by **SevisPass** digital identity, built by **Team MIJOE** for the **2026 DICT Hackathon**.
+MIJOE is a microfinance platform powered by **SevisPass** digital identity, built by **Team MCM** for the **2026 DICT Hackathon**.
 It lets borrowers apply for and track microloans, and gives loan officers a staff portal to review applications, manage borrowers, and track repayments.

 ## Tech Stack